Thymine: Thymine imbalance causes mutation

 During growth of bacteriophage T4, an imbalance of thymine availability, either a deficiency or an excess of thymine, causes increased mutation.
 The mutations caused by thymine deficiency appear to occur only at AT base pair sites in DNA and are often AT to GC transition mutations.
-In the bacterium Escherichia coli, thymine deficiency was also found to be mutagenic and cause AT to GC transitions.
+In the bacterium Escherichia coli, thymine deficiency was also found to cause the same mutation.

 Theoretical aspects

 In March 2015, NASA scientists reported that, for the first time, complex DNA and RNA organic compounds of life, including uracil, cytosine and thymine, have been formed in the laboratory under outer space conditions, using starting chemicals, such as pyrimidine, found in meteorites.
 Pyrimidine, like polycyclic aromatic hydrocarbons (PAHs), another carbon-rich compound, may have been formed in red giants or in interstellar dust and gas clouds, according to the scientists.
 Thymine has not been found in meteorites, which suggests the first strands of DNA had to look elsewhere to obtain this building block.
 Thymine likely formed within some meteorite parent bodies, but may not have persisted within these bodies due to an oxidation reaction with hydrogen peroxide.